OSGConnect/connectbook/start/data/stashcache.md

 		#!/bin/bash

-		# commands to be executed in job
+		# other commands to be executed in job:

-		...

 		# transfer large output to public
 		stashcp file_name stash:///osgconnect/public/username/path/file_name